Web-connected cabins offer flight path for aerospace investors

 "You're talking about an installed base of literally tens of thousands of aircraft, starting with wide-bodies and working your way down ...
 It's going to be a must-have."

-Other key players include France's Thales, Europe's largest defense electronics firm and one of the leading providers of in-flight entertainment and streaming systems, competing with the Avionics arm of Japan's Panasonic Corp.
+Other key players include France's Thales, Europe's largest defence electronics firm and one of the leading providers of in-flight entertainment and streaming systems, competing with the Avionics arm of Japan's Panasonic Corp.

 Thales bought LiveTV - a provider of in-flight entertainment and broadband services - from JetBlue Airways Corp earlier this year.
 Florida-based LiveTV has more than 500 employees and expects 2014 revenue of over $150 million.